Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Risk Control in Prediction

 \subsubsection{A general recipe for FWER control}

-Lastly, we introduce a general, more powerful framework for FWER control due to~\citet{brentz2009graphical}, which we will call \emph{sequential graphical testing} (SGT).
+Lastly, we introduce a general, more powerful framework for FWER control due to~\citet{brentz2009graphical}, which we call \emph{sequential graphical testing} (SGT).
 The SGT approach encodes information about the space of hypotheses $\Lambda$ via a directed graph, where the null hypotheses indexed by $\lambda \in \Lambda$ are the nodes, and the edges determine the way the error budget percolates through the graph.
 The procedure then sequentially tests the hypotheses indexed by $\lambda \in \Lambda$ at iteratively updated significance levels, while guaranteeing that the final $\Lhat$ controls the FWER.
 The basic idea is simple: when a hypothesis is rejected, its error budget gets distributed among adjacent hypotheses in the graph, which allows them to be rejected more easily.
-The fixed sequence testing procedure (Algorithm \ref{algo:bf_search}) is a special case of SGT \citep{brentz2009graphical}.
+The fixed sequence testing procedure (Algorithm \ref{algo:bf_search}) is a special case of SGT.

-Formally, the SGT procedure is parameterized by a directed graph $\mathcal{G}$ comprising a node set $\Lambda$, and edge weights $g_{i, j} \in [0,1]$ for each pair $i,j \in \Lambda$ obeying $\sum_{j=1}^{n}g_{i, j}\le 1$.
+Formally, the SGT procedure is parameterized by a directed graph $\mathcal{G}$ comprising a node set $\Lambda$, and edge weights $g_{i, j} \in [0,1]$ for each pair $i,j \in \Lambda$ obeying $g_{i, i} = 0$ and $\sum_{j=1}^{n}g_{i, j}\le 1$.
 In addition, each node $i$ is allocated an initial error budget $\delta_i$ such that $\sum_i \delta_i = \delta$.
 From here, the algorithm tests each hypothesis $i \in \Lambda$ at level $\delta_i$ (i.e., checks if $p_i \le \delta_i$).
 If any $i$ is rejected, the procedure reallocates the error budget from node $i$ to the rest of the nodes according to the edge weights; see Algorithm~\ref{alg:graphical_fwer} for details.
-That is, each time a hypothesis is rejected, the algorithm is permitted to take the error budget and spend it elsewhere (i.e., increase the level of the remaining tests) leading to more rejections than Bonferroni.
-Indeed, one can see that Bonferroni corresponds the case with $\delta_i / |\Lambda|$ and edge weights of zero.
-Note that this can be uniformly improved by using any set of nonzero edge weights, leading to at least as many rejections for any input set of p-values.
-Thus, Bonferroni is clearly suboptimal, and in some structured cases it can be greatly improved.
+This procedure, outlined in Algorithm~\ref{alg:graphical_fwer}, controls the family-wise error rate.